stiakov/isp-bandwidth-checker-nodejs/README.md

 ## Issues

 Please help me tracking any issue that could appear, feel free to fork and send a pull request, comment, review, or report an issue on this repo.
+If you test it in a Windows environment, let me know your experience.
 ---

 ## To do

+* [X] Deploy on my own server.
+* [X] Implement a telegram bot to notify relevant changes in data.
+* [X] Make it accessible from the web.
 * [ ] Implement a GUI to visualize and explore the data collected.
-* [ ] Deploy on my own server and make it accessible from the web.
-* [X] Implement a telegram bot to notify relevant changes in data.

 ---